 This course provides practical nursing students with evidence-based didactic content and supervised clinical experiences in medical-surgical nursing, encompassing the attainment and maintenance of physical and mental health in the adult medical-surgical population.
 Students will also focus on illness prevention in the adult medical-surgical population.
-This course follows PN 303 1 credit
+This course begins after the completion of PN 301 and PN 205 in the 3rd Term.

-PN 401- Nursing Leadership:
+1 credit

-This course is designed to provide the practical nursing student with evidence-based didactic content related to nursing leadership.
+PN 401- Nursing Leadership: This course is designed to provide the practical nursing student with evidence-based didactic content related to nursing leadership.
 During the course, various leadership styles are explored and reviewed.
 Communication skills as well as conflict management skills are reviewed.
 Ethical and legal responsibilities when caring for clients as well as the responsibilities of an entry level nurse are also discussed.
 This course will help familiarize the practical nursing student with behavioral expectations and the scope of practice of the new graduate once entering professional practice.
-This course follows PN 300 & PN 304 and concludes the PN II year of the program.
+This course follows PN 300, PN 303, & PN 304 and concludes the PN II year of the program.
 1 credit